 setenv.sh(bat) script, which is used by these components, will pick these options automatically and use them as JVM arguments.

 Your own configuration file may also be used instead of the platform's default.
-This is done by setting the configuration file location using a system property:
+This is done via URL, or by setting the configuration file location using a system property:

 GigaSpaces scripts rely on the exported environment variable